MeCab

 The software was originally based on ChaSen and was developed under the name ChaSenTNG, but now it is developed independently from ChaSen and was rewritten from scratch.
-MeCab's analysis accuracy is comparable to ChaSen, and its analysis speed is 3–4 times faster on average.
+MeCab's analysis accuracy is comparable to ChaSen, and it is about 3–4 times faster.

-MeCab can analyze and segment a sentence into its parts of speech.
+MeCab analyzes and segments a sentence into its parts of speech.
 There are several dictionaries available for MeCab, but IPADIC is the most commonly used one as with ChaSen.

 In 2007, Google used MeCab to generate n-gram data for a large corpus of Japanese text, which it published on its Google Japan blog.

 MeCab is also used for Japanese input on Mac OS X 10.5 and 10.6, and in iOS since version 2.1.